Building a Thriving and Inclusive Community

 Tom Thomsen, Director, International Students and Scholars Office

-Casey Wall, Director, Residential Services
+Casey Wall, Director, the Housing & Residential Experience Center

 Corey Dehner, Associate Teaching Professor, Interdisciplinary & Global Studies; Director, Worcester Community Project Center: Community Empowerment and Environmental Responsibility; Co-director; Massachusetts Water Resource Outreach Center